 Lyon, France, for Modern French Cuisine

-Lyon is one of France’s most important cities, and it’s also the birthplace of modern French cuisine.
+Lyon is one of France’s most important cities and the birthplace of modern French cuisine.
 Sample French cuisine at Le Canut et les Gones, an exotic restaurant with a fascinating series of dining rooms.
 Dine at Bouchon Le Jura for traditional flavors, a great wine list, and the result of more than 40 years of cooking French cuisine.

 Has all this food talk made you drool?
 The only solution is to plan your next foodie trip!
 Pick one of these mouth-watering destinations and plan an adventure through the flavors and aromas of Europe’s foods and drinks.